astone04/CAP4770/README.md

 python3 emptyRowChecker.py
 ```

-Run removeRows.py, which removes rows where the values are not accurate or complete
+Run removeRows.py, which removes rows where the values are not accurate or complete, and also removes duplicate rows

 ```zsh
 python3 removeRows.py